Frozen Shoulder/Adhesive Capsulitis

 To conclusively exclude another condition, your doctor gives you an injection test.
-An anesthetic is injected into your shoulder.
+They inject an anesthetic into your shoulder.
 If your condition improves, you don’t need adhesive capsulitis treatment, merely rest and physical therapy.
 If the pain remains, however, you have a frozen shoulder.

 The Stages of Frozen Shoulder

-Adhesive capsulitis takes a long time to fully respond to treatment.
+Adhesive capsulitis takes a long time to respond to treatment fully.
 It depends on what stage of the condition you’re in when you seek treatment for frozen shoulder.

 There are three stages of adhesive capsulitis, which include:

 - The freezing stage is signaled by gradually increasing shoulder pain that gets worse day by day.
 After six to nine weeks, you start experiencing limitations in your range of motion, too.